Pre-Rut Late October/ Early November Deer Hunting in Illinois

 Pre-Rut Morning Hunts

 Typically, during our pre-rut morning hunts we are hunting in the hardwoods, focusing on the main trails in transition areas from food source to bedding.
-This can be one of the best times to get a crack at our target bucks that have been frequenting scrapes just outside there main bedding.
-A scrape-line along a logging road or a ridgetop, paired with white oaks is a classic end of October bowhunting setup.
-Right after or during a light rain during this time frame in October will have the mature bucks on their feet and freshening up their scrapes.
-With the right conditions, hunters can experience the true magic of an October deer hunt.
+In the early days of November, we may transition more to the classic funnels and travel corridors as bucks begin to cruise.
+During this time of the season can be one of the best times to get a crack at a target buck that has been frequenting scrapes just outside their main bedding.
+A scrape-line along a logging road or a ridgetop, paired with white oaks is a classic end of October/ early November bowhunting setup.
+Right after or during a light rain during this time frame will have the mature bucks on their feet and freshening up their scrapes.
+With the right conditions, hunters can experience the true magic of a pre-rut whitetail hunt.

 Pre-Rut Evening Hunts